Ethiopia's Tigray crisis: Deaths from starvation after aid halted - official

 Ethiopia's army has denied its troops benefited from any stolen food aid.

-The Tigray interim government's commissioner for disaster risk management, Gebrehiwet Gebrezgabher, told the BBC that food aid had been halted, 1,411 people had starved to death in three zones alone - the east, north-west and south-east, he said.
+The Tigray interim government's commissioner for disaster risk management, Gebrehiwet Gebrezgabher, told the BBC that since food aid had been halted, 1,411 people had starved to death in three zones alone - the east, north-west and south-east.

 Data from Tigray's other three zones had not yet been collated, and the death toll would prove to be much higher once this was done, Dr Gebrehiwet said.